 But the entrepreneurial bug bit him early in his pro football career.
 “I had my share of endeavors from the time I signed my first contract with the 49ers and throughout my career,” he said.
 “It’s in my DNA to be an entrepreneur.”

-But like football, business offers its hits and misses.
+But like football, the business offers its hits and misses.
 “Sometimes it works out with teams, and sometimes it does not work out,” he acknowledged.
-“Whether it’s finding a great wife, or working with a great quarterback, inherent to having a chance to work with great people is the pursuit of being around people who are interested in enhancing their life and enhancing their endeavors.”
+“Whether it’s finding a great wife, or working with a great quarterback, inherent to having a chance to work with great people in the pursuit of being around people who are interested in enhancing their life and enhancing their endeavors.”

 Failure, Lott added, offers its own lessons.
 “You have to have a willingness to fail.
 How many tackles did I miss?” he said.
 “The beauty of life is that you’re never going to be 100% right.
 It’s the person who decides to get in the arena, the person who sees an opportunity.”